EightArmCode/express-tree/README.md

 `'/logs'` - Just for fun, visit the console and see

 ## Tree UI
-The component function returned by `public/main.js` manages three main content states: `loading`, `error`, and usage of a **D3 Tidy Tree**.
+The component function returned by `public/main.js` manages three main content states: `loading`, `error`, and a **D3 Tidy Tree**.

 ### D3.js
-First we must pass the hierarchically shaped response to `d3-hierarchy`.
-This provides various additional properties to the payload, such as `height` and `depth` fields, which indicate the number of levels deep and an individual objects position in the tree, respectively.
-It also restructures the data around the relationship between parent and child, sweeping any additional fields into a `data` field.
-From there, we create use `d3-tree` to create the tree layout and derive the links between parents and their children.
+First pass the hierarchically shaped response to `d3-hierarchy`.
+This provides various additional properties to the payload, such as `height` and `depth` fields, which indicate the number of levels deep and an object's position in the tree, respectively.
+It also restructures the data around the relationship between parent and child, sweeping any additional fields into a `data` property.
+From there, use `d3-tree` to create the tree layout and derive the links between parents and their children.
 Lastly, `d3-shape` is called to create the link generating callback.

 Instead of using `d3-selection` to traverse the DOM, I leveraged Vue's `v-for` directive to iterate over the data points and apply the link generating callback to `SVG path elements`.
 Leaves are represented with `circle elements`, which have `:hover` and `selected` states.